Christmas with Penguin

 Lt Col. Carlo D'Este retired from the US army in 1978 to write full time.
 His books include Bitter Victory: The Battle for Sicily 1943, Patton: A Genius for War, World War II in the Mediterranean 1942-1945, and Eisenhower: Allied Supreme Commander.
 He is currently writing a military biography of Churchill, Warlord, which will be published by Allen Lane.

-Chris D'lacey is the author of a number of books for Transworld, including several football stories for the Corgi Yearling list.
+CHRIS d'LACEY is the author of a number of books for Transworld, including several football stories for the Corgi Yearling list.
 FLY, CHEROKEE, FLY was Highly Commended for the l999 Carnegie Medal.
 A scientist, Chris lives near Leicester University where he works.
-Author lives: Leicester

 Fred D'Aguiar was born in 1960 and brought up in Guyana and London.
 He currently teaches English at the University of Miami.
 Chatto have published his three novels.
 The Longest Memory, winner of the 1992 Whitbread First Novel Award, Dear Future (1996) and Feeding the Ghosts (1997) and are shortly to publish his selected poems.

-Evan D. G. Fraser holds the Canada Research Chair in Global Human Security in the Department of Geography at the University of Guelph, Canada, and is a Senior Lecturer in Sustainable Development at the University of Leeds.
+Evan D. G. Fraser teaches at the University of Leeds and does research on farming and the environment.
 He has first-hand experience with food production in a range of settings, including the UK, Thailand, Belize, British Columbia, and Ontario, and has published many scholarly research articles and book chapters, as well as policy briefs on environmental issues for senior politicians.
-He lives in Southern Ontario with his wife and three children.
-Andrew Rimas is a journalist based in Boston, Massachusetts.
-He is the editor of The Improper Bostonian magazine and has worked as an associate editor and staff writer at Boston magazine.
-His work has also frequently appeared in The Boston Globe, as well as the Boston Globe magazine, the Mail on Sunday, the Ottawa Citizen and other publications.
+He lives in the Yorkshire Dales with his wife and three children.
+Andrew Rimas is a journalist in the Boston area.
+He is the managing editor at the Improper Bostonian Magazine and has worked as an associate editor and staff writer at Boston magazine.
+His work has also frequently appeared in The Boston Globe, as well as the Boston Globe magazine, the Ottawa Citizen and other publications.
 Along with Evan D. G. Fraser, he is the co-author of Beef: The Untold Story of How Milk, Meat, and Muscle Shaped the World.

 William D Rubinstein is an adjunct professor at Monash University in Melbourne, Australia.
 He was previously Professor of History at the University of Wales- Aberystwyth.
 He has written Men of Property: The Very Wealthy in Britain since the Industrial Revolution; Britain’s Century: Political and Social History 1815–1995; and many other works.
 He is a Fellow of the Australian Academy of the Humanities, of the Australian Academy of the Social Sciences, and of the Royal Historical Society.